-If your child is entitled to a free student travel pass, the School Travel Service can issue a Travel West Midlands Scholars Countrywide Pass The School Travel Service is only be able to issue your child with a Centro Scholars Pass or another bus operators pass if your child is not able to use a bus service provided by Travel West Midlands.
+If your child is entitled to a free student travel pass, the Education Transport Service can issue a National Express West Midlands Scholars Countywide Pass.
+The Education Transport Service is only be able to issue your child with a Centro Scholars Pass or another bus operator's pass if your child is not able to use a bus service provided by National Express West Midlands.

 All of these passes must be used with a photographic identity card that you will need to arrange to collect from one of the Travel offices.